Home

 Cambridge International Examinations Board is the only Board to make science subjects really accessible to all.
 Standard GCSE syllabuses all involve coursework or practical, in-laboratory, tests which are not available to home educators.
 However, with CIE, students are able to take an 'Alternative to Practical' paper.
 This presents laboratory-type questions in which students are required to demonstrate an awareness of laboratory procedure, an ability to suggest how experiments might be carried out and and awareness of how to interpret data.

-Topics covered by the syllabus include food chains and webs, nutrient cycles, population growth, ecosystems, inheritance, reproduction in plants and humans, nutrition, respiration, nervous control, transport, characteristics of living organisms, classification etc. The course and the assignments are aimed at Core level although the learning materials do cover higher curriculum.
+Topics covered by the syllabus include food chains and webs, nutrient cycles, population growth, ecosystems, inheritance, reproduction in plants and humans, nutrition, respiration, nervous control, transport, characteristics of living organisms, classification etc. Full details can be seen by visiting the CIE website and viewing the syllabus specification for IGCSE Biology.
+Our course and the assignments are aimed at Core level.
+This is because we believe it is difficult for students to achieve the higher levels without access to a laboratory and the opportunity to carry out practical experiments.

 physics

 In selecting courses suitable for home educators, we are always mindful of the facilities available and likely access to specialised materials and knowledge.
-For this reason, although the learning materials provided for physics and biology cover the higher level curriculum, our packs and assignments concentrate on core level which we consider more appropriate for learning without access to a laboratory.
+For this reason, our packs and assignments concentrate on core level which we consider more appropriate for learning without access to a laboratory.
 Core level covers grades up to and including C.

-This is our latest IGCSE offering.
-It is a standard Geography course studying how our landscape has evolved; how we use it and possible trends for the future.
-The syllabus covers both physical and human geography and examines many environmental issues such as global warming.
+This is a standard Geography course studying how our landscape has evolved, how we use it and possible trends for the future.
+The syllabus covers both physical and human geography and examines many environmental issues such as global warming, acid rain, population dynamics and alternative energy sources.

-This course presumes no previous study of geography but basic numeracy and literacy skills are required.
+This course assumes no previous study of geography but basic numeracy and literacy skills are required.
 The course involves some 150 hours of study, exams being available in both summer and autumn sittings.

 environmental management